9 Drone Moves for Stunning Cinematic Video

 Top-down views

-Most bird’s eye views can only be shot with drones and often offer a completely different point of view of familiar scenes.
+Bird’s eye views can only be done with drones and offer a completely different point of view of familiar scenes.
 This is a famous tiny island just off the East coast of Sicily, everybody knows it around here, but when I showed this top-down shot, none of my friends guessed what it was

 The clip of a volcanic fumarole in Iceland looks like an abstract painting by Klimt.
 The vineyard could be mistaken for a cashmere blanket.
 In many cases, top-down shots are quite spectacular